iPhone Users Can Now Chat With AI Agents in Microsoft Teams

 No Extra Development, Higher Engagement

 This release also aims to increase user engagement based on real-world usage patterns.
-Since many frontline workers and mobile-first users operate away from desktops, the ability to access agents natively on iOS ensures Teams remains a practical tool for time-sensitive collaboration.
+Since many frontline workers and mobile-first users operate away from desktops, accessing agents natively on iOS helps keep Teams practical for time-sensitive collaboration.

-As stated in the official Microsoft Teams Blog, “Agents on mobile bring zero-prompt entry, contextual suggestions, real-time streaming replies, AI-generated labels, inline citations, sensitivity labels, and a feedback loop—everything tuned for fast, compliant, on-the-go reads.”
+“Agents on mobile bring zero-prompt entry, contextual suggestions, real-time streaming replies, AI-generated labels, inline citations, sensitivity labels, and a feedback loop—everything tuned for fast, compliant, on-the-go reads.”

 This upgrade positions Microsoft Teams as a forward-looking platform committed to enabling intelligent, mobile-friendly enterprise communication on iOS.